-Four projects were found to be using more non-renewable fuel than allowed during this reporting period.
+Five projects were found to be using more non-renewable fuel than allowed during this reporting period:

-- SCG 2008-003.
+- SCG-SGIP-2008-0003.
 This 600 kW fuel cell project came on-line in December 2009 and consists of two 300 kW fuel cells.
 The system utilizes renewable fuel produced from onion feedstock and natural gas from SCG.
 At the time of the SCG installation verification inspection, the fuel cells were using a 21 percent natural gas and 79 percent renewable fuel mix.
 Itron assumed an electrical conversion efficiency of 26 percent to estimate total fuel use during periods of electricity generation.
-Based on these estimates, the renewable fuel usage during the current reporting period was less than 69 percent.
-The system was not in compliance with SGIP renewable fuel use provisions for this reporting period. - SCG 2006-012.
-This 900 kW fuel cell project came on-line in December 2009 and consists of three 300 kW fuel cells.
-The system is located at a wastewater treatment facility and utilizes renewable fuel produced from two digesters and natural gas from SCG.
-These digesters are provided sewage sludge and fat, oil, and grease as feedstock.
-The fat, oil, and grease feedstock comes from local restaurants and is supplied by a vendor under a contractual agreement.
-No description of how or when natural gas is used by this system was included in SCG's installation verification inspection report.
-Itron assumed an electrical conversion efficiency of 26 percent to estimate total fuel use during periods of electricity generation.
-Based on these estimates, the renewable fuel usage during the current reporting period did not exceed 73 percent.
-The system was not in compliance with SGIP renewable fuel use provisions for this reporting period. - SCE PY09-003.
+Based on these estimates, the renewable fuel usage during the current reporting period was less than 71 percent.
+The system was not in compliance with SGIP renewable fuel use provisions for this reporting period. - SCE-SGIP-2009-0003.
 This 300 kW fuel cell is one of four systems installed at a water pollution control facility.
 The system utilizes a combination of waste water digester gas and natural gas.
 The system became operational in August 2011 and is therefore required to comply with SGIP renewable fuel use requirements.
 Itron assumed an electrical conversion efficiency of 26 percent to estimate total fuel use during periods of electricity generation.
-Based on these estimates, the renewable fuel usage during the current reporting period did not exceed 63 percent of the total annual fuel input.
-The system was not in compliance with SGIP renewable fuel use provisions for this reporting period.
+Based on these estimates, the renewable fuel usage during the current reporting period did not exceed 45 percent of the total annual fuel input.
+The system was not in compliance with SGIP renewable fuel use provisions for this reporting period. - SCE-SGIP-2009-0013.

-• SCE PY09-013.
 This 600 kW fuel cell system came online in March 2012 and consists of two 300 kW fuel cells.
 The system is located at a water reclamation facility.

 ADG is produced by on-site anaerobic digesters.
 Supplemental natural gas is available when there is insufficient ADG to operate the fuel cells at full capacity.
 At the time of the SCE installation verification inspection, the system was operating on 100% ADG.
 Itron assumed an electrical conversion efficiency of 26 percent to estimate total fuel use during periods of electricity generation.
-Based on these estimates, the renewable fuel usage during the current reporting period did not exceed 58 percent of the total annual fuel input.
+Based on these estimates, the renewable fuel usage during the current reporting period did not exceed 44 percent of the total annual fuel input.
 The system was not in compliance with SGIP renewable fuel use provisions for this reporting period.